Skip to contentSkip to main navigationSkip to local navigation

 Course Description

-Exploration in the intersections of race, racism, gender, and nation by a re-examination of U.S. history through a Black, Indigenous, and People of Color (BIPOC) lens.
-A particular focus on whiteness, colonization, slavery, immigration, decolonization, self-determination, and resistance movements.
+This course explores the intersections of race, ethnicity, gender, sexuality, and power in U.S. history through a Black, Indigenous, People of Color (BIPOC) lens, with a focus on whiteness, colonization, slavery, immigration, decolonization, self-determination, and resistance movements.

 Units: 3